devonhk/kube-events-exporter/readme.md

 ### Overview

 Logs every state of a given watched resource in mongodb.
 This allows us to construct timelines of what happened during incidents.
-This component is might to provide the data to observability tools.
+This component can provide data to external observability tools.
 Some more examples:
 - A given workload started logging lots of errors 20mins after the last deployment.
 Go through all the states of related objects that changed in that time period to see what could have led to the incident
 - Correlate state changes of k8s objects with external events (metrics from newrelic, stackdriver, etc)